 - Preheat oven to 375°.
 In a large saucepan, bring apricots, cherries, water, sugar and raisins to a boil.
-Reduce heat; simmer, uncovered, 6-8 minutes or until liquid is thickened.
+Reduce heat; simmer, uncovered, until liquid is thickened, 6-8 minutes.
 Stir in walnuts and lemon juice.
 Remove from heat; cool completely.

 - In a small bowl, beat cream cheese until smooth.
 Place one sheet of phyllo dough on a work surface; spritz with cooking spray.
 Layer with remaining phyllo, spritzing each layer.
 Spread cream cheese over phyllo to within 2 in. of edges; top with dried fruit mixture.
 Fold in edges; roll up, starting with a long side.

-- Place in a parchment paper-lined 15x10x1-in. baking pan, seam side down.
+- Place in a parchment-lined 15x10x1-in. baking pan, seam side down.
 Spritz top with cooking spray.
-Bake 20-25 minutes or until golden brown.
+Bake until golden brown, 20-25 minutes.
 Cool on a wire rack.
 Sprinkle with confectioners’ sugar.

 Originally published as Sugar Plum Phyllo Kringle in Taste of Home Christmas Annual 2016

 Follow along as we show you how to make these fantastic recipes from our archive.